TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 The reserve was established in order to protect the wildlife, as well as biodiversity in the region.
 Lunugamvehera is a national park with very high biodiversity, which contains trees, belongs to different forest types in Sri Lanka such as dry zone forest, rainforests arid zone vegetation, shrubs, and grassland etc. Weera, Kone, Palu, Hik, Kunumallawa, Kirikone, Ulkenda, Kappetiy and Coffee plants are commonly seen in the park.

-Sixty-two different species of trees recorded in the National park while the number of animal species recorded is 42.
+Sixty-two different species of trees are recorded in the National park while the number of animal species recorded is 42.
 The elephant is the most common animal in the National park numbering 100 to 150 Elephants.

 MADURU OYA national park